robguderian/cs-tech-primer/docs/language_bootcamp/java/3_Arrays/1_SimpleArrays.md

 * The next `0` is the index of of newArray where copying will begin.
 * The last number is how many elements we want to copy.
 You could set this to `oldArray.length` if you wanted to copy the entire array.

+## Array Storage

+Without going into too much detail on the inner workings of our computers, it is important to understand how arrays are actually stored in our computers.

+Our programs, when running, will be in our computers memory (RAM).
+Memory itself can be thought of as an array, where each index of this array being a memory *address*.
+All the commands and data for our programs will be stored in this memory array.

+Within our computers memory (RAM), the data in our arrays is stored *contiguously*, that is, each element of the array is stored right after the previous one.

+Consider an int array of size 10.
+For the sake of simplicity, assume the *address* of the first element (index 0) is 100.
+Then the second int will be stored at address 104 (since ints have size 4).
+The third at 108, fourth at 112, and so on.

+This is a highly simplified model of how memory works, but it should be enough to get you started.

 ## Some Examples

 ```java